lisawilliams/lisa/_posts/2017-11-12-death-and-bereavement-curated-reading-list.markdown

 ## Articles

+[We're Not Ready For This Kind Of Grief](https://www.theatlantic.com/ideas/archive/2020/04/were-not-ready-for-this-kind-of-grief/609856/), Amitha Kalaichandran, The Atlantic, April 13, 2020.
+About the unique features of grief from the coronavirus pandemic.

+[How Coronavirus Has Transformed The Grieving Process](https://theconversation.com/how-coronavirus-has-transformed-the-grieving-process-136368), Lucy Selman, The Conversation, May 2020.

-[The Space Between Mourning and Grief](https://www.theatlantic.com/entertainment/archive/2016/06/internet-grief/485864/), Claire Wilmot, The Atlantic Monthly, June 8, 2016.
+[The Space Between Mourning and Grief](https://www.theatlantic.com/entertainment/archive/2016/06/internet-grief/485864/), Claire Wilmot, The Atlantic, June 8, 2016.
 "Social media has made it easy to share condolences after a death—but it hasn’t led to an online culture that’s more sensitive about loss."

 [The Secret Life of Grief](https://www.theatlantic.com/health/archive/2013/12/the-secret-life-of-grief/281992/), Derek Thompson, The Atlantic Monthly, December 3, 2013.
 "My mom’s cancer and the science of resilience."

+[What Ancient Cultures Teach Us About Grief, Mourning And Continuity Of Life](https://theconversation.com/what-ancient-cultures-teach-us-about-grief-mourning-and-continuity-of-life-86199), Daniel Wojcik and Robert Dobler, The Conversation, November 1, 2017.
+One of my favorite topics: grief in America is harsh and the bereaved are expected to be "done" with it and back to work almost instantly.
+That's not how it's worked throughout history, nor is it how it works throughout the world.
+It's also just...not how it works.

 [Understanding How Grief Weakens the Body](https://www.theatlantic.com/health/archive/2014/09/understanding-how-grief-weakens-the-body/380006/), Cari Romm, The Atlantic Monthly, September 11, 2014